 Our customers include semiconductor integrated device manufacturers and test subcontractors.
 Repeat sales to existing customers represent a significant portion of our sales.
-During the last three years, customers from our semiconductor equipment segment that have comprised 10% or greater of our consolidated net sales are as follows:
+During the last three years, a single customer from our semiconductor equipment segment comprised 10% or greater of our consolidated net sales:

-2013 2012 2011
+2014 2013 2012 Intel 15% 17% 42%

-Intel 16% 39% 36%

-Texas Instruments 11%